Like us on Facebook

 Romeo and Juliet, 1968.
 (Photo Credit: MoviePics1001 / MovieStillsDB)

-Before filming began, however, it was clear Zeffirelli and Paramount didn’t have the young actors’ best interests in mind.
+Before filming began, however, it was clear Zeffirelli and Paramount didn’t have the actors’ best interests in mind.
 According to IMDB, Olivia Hussey, who played Juliet, was put on diet pills after being cast.
 When her mother witnessed the effects the pills were having on her daughter, she called the film studio and informed them Hussey wouldn’t be taking the medication anymore – or else they could find another Juliet.

-The incident both Hussey and Leonard Whiting, who portrayed Romeo, are suing for has to do with the last days of filming.
+The incident both Hussey and Leonard Whiting, who portrayed Romeo, sued for has to do with the last days of filming.
 Prior to shooting the “bedroom scene,” Zeffirelli, who died in 2019, informed the pair they’d be wearing flesh-colored undergarments.
 However, on the morning of the shoot, he recanted his original statement, saying they’d actually only be wearing body makeup.

 Zeffirelli assured Hussey and Whiting that, regardless of what modesty coverings they used, the camera would be positioned in such a way as to not show any nudity.
 The director didn’t keep his promise and filmed the actors nude, without their consent or knowledge, a violation of California and federal laws put in place to prevent the exploitation of children.